uchi-zero/editbench/README.md

 ## Quick Start

-Evaluating your generations on EDIT-Bench is easy!
+Evaluating new models on EDIT-Bench is easy!

 1. Install Docker.
 2. Provide your generated code edits.
-3. Modify and run the script at `examples/run_experiment.py`!
+3. Modify and run the script at `examples/run_experiment.py`

 ### Example
 As an example, we pre-generated code edits for `gpt-o3-mini`.
 Generations with the expected format are found at `generations/whole_file/gpt-o3-mini`.

-To run:
+To evaluate these generations:

 ```bash
 bash run_experiment.sh examples/run_experiment.py
 ```
-You should see the results in `example_results/gpt-o3-mini.json`
+You will find the results in `example_results/gpt-o3-mini.json`

 ## Customize Experiments